Nitrolaunch/nitrolaunch/COMPILING_GUI.md

 ## 2. Install Tauri CLI

-Install npm if you haven't already, then `cd` into the `gui` directory and run `npm install --save-dev @tauri-apps/cli@"1.6.3"` in your terminal.
-Note that you might have to use a different npm package depending on what system you are on.
+Install npm if you haven't already, then `cd` into the `gui` directory and run `cargo install tauri-cli --version "^2.9.3" --locked"` in your terminal.

 ## 3. Build / Debug